 As a natural immunity booster, graviola or soursop as known in Jamaica has been traditionally used to kill parasites, ameliorate liver problems, reduce fevers, and help treat colds and the flu.

-Scientists have studied graviola since the 1940s and most research has been centred around annonaceous acetogenins, a group of natural compounds that appear to have some anti-tumour properties – meaning they may help fight various types of cancer cells and thus help boost immune function.
+Scientists have studied graviola since the 1940s and most research has been centered around annonaceous acetogenins, a group of natural compounds that appear to have some anti-tumor properties – meaning they may help fight various types of cancer cells and thus help boost immune function.